 Before you commit to a test drive, get the federal recall record, the safety ratings, and the manufacturer specs.
 Run a free NHTSA recall and spec check: no email needed, instant results, and you get the data from three or four different federal sites in one place.
 Open federal safety recalls must be repaired free of charge by any franchised dealer of that make, even on a used vehicle you just bought, even AS-IS, with no time limit.
 Confirm the make, model, year, trim, and powertrain match what the dealer is advertising before you negotiate.

-Kentuckyâs mandatory water-damaged title brand is one of the strongest flood protections in the country, but it only applies if the damage triggered a total-loss declaration and the title was processed through Kentucky.
-The 2022 Eastern Kentucky flooding (Breathitt, Knott, Letcher, and Perry counties) put a significant number of flood-damaged vehicles into the market, many moving through Cincinnati-area dealers before brands were applied.
-A vehicle history report pulls the NMVTIS title history, total-loss events, and auction data the title alone cannot show.
+Kentucky’s mandatory water-damaged title brand is one of the strongest flood protections in the country.
+But it only applies if the damage triggered a total-loss declaration and the title was processed through Kentucky.
+The 2022 Eastern Kentucky flooding (Breathitt, Knott, Letcher, and Perry counties) put a significant number of flood-damaged vehicles into the market.
+Many moved through Cincinnati-area dealers before brands were applied.
+A vehicle history report pulls the National Motor Vehicle Title Information System (NMVTIS) title history, total-loss events, and any auction data the title alone cannot show.
 Run one on any vehicle with Eastern Kentucky registration history.
+Screening several candidates?
+A 5-report bundle is $90: the whole shortlist checked for less than one mechanic looks at one car, so you spend inspection money only on the finalist.

 Step 2.
 Verify the dealer license and check for complaints

 Kentucky dealers must hold a valid license from the Motor Vehicle Commission.
 The MVC regulates dealer conduct and can revoke licenses and issue administrative citations.
-Confirm the dealerâs license at mvc.ky.gov or by phone at (502) 573-1000.
+Confirm the dealer’s license at mvc.ky.gov or by phone at (502) 573-1000.
 Complaints split by type: dealer-conduct issues (title delivery, deceptive practices, trade-in handling) go to the MVC; consumer fraud claims under the KCPA go to the Attorney General at ag.ky.gov or 1-888-432-9257 option 3.
 Knowing which agency hears which complaint saves time if something goes wrong later.

 Step 3.
 Read the FTC Buyers Guide and the title-brand notification